nrrao/habitTracker-client/README.md

 ### Why HabitTracker?
 "What gets measured gets managed".<br/>
-Build positvie habits or easily break bad habits by keeping track.<br/>
+Build positive habits or easily break bad habits by keeping track.<br/>
 HabitTracker allows you to keep track of your habits every day and helps you achieve your goals.<br/>

 ### Technologies Used